Skip to Content

 Filling in the gaps: Plastic Bonder

 Some fixes need an extra degree of strength.
-For bonding materials, such as polycarbonate, acrylic, Nylon, Mylar, Delrin, phenolic, aluminum, and stainless steel, the strongest adhesive to use is Loctite Plastic Bonder.
-Its specialized acrylic formula combines two components to produce a strong, impact-resistant bond that sets in less than half an hour.
-Once full cure is achieved (in approximately 24 hours), it’s resistant to water, as well as common shop fluids and solvents.
+For repairing and bonding most plastic materials, including ABS, hard plastic, soft plastic, PVC and fiberglass, the strongest adhesive to use is Loctite Epoxy Plastic.
+Its 2-part formula consists of resin and hardener.
+Once full cure is achieved (in approximately 24 hours), it’s resistant to water, as well as solvents, moisture and impact.

 Tips for gluing plastics